fullerth/NestCamera/README.md

 # NestCamera
-A program to run on a raspberry pi and help me collect interesting video of flat track roller derby bouts for the Rat City Rollergirls.
+A program to run on a raspberry pi and help me collect interesting video of flat track roller derby bouts for the Rat City Rollergirls and Jet City Rollergirls